anibalgomezprojects/balerocms-enterprise/docs/README.md

 ### About this project

-Balero CMS Enterprise is a Lightweight, Clean and Ultra-Fast, Full Stack, Portal, Content Management System.
+Balero CMS Enterprise is a Lightweight, Clean and Ultra-Fast Content Management System.
 It uses Java Back-End for MVC Controllers and AngularJS Front-End for the API REST Services.

 ### Get Started